life-itself/community/content/blog/2023/08/30/cohere-mapping-who-to-include.md

 image: /assets/images/erasmus-change--agents-162.jpg
 ---

 Life Itself are currently mapping a growing field of ‘transformational’ societal change organisations in Europe.
-This work is part of Cohere+, an educational field-building project co-funded by Erasmus+, which we’re undertaking in partnership with The Hague Center, the Institute for Integral Studies, Emerge, and the Ekskäret Foundation.
+This work is part of [Cohere+]([url](https://lifeitself.org/blog/2023/08/30/cohere-erasmus-mapping-announce)), an educational field-building project co-funded by Erasmus+, which we’re undertaking in partnership with The Hague Center, the Institute for Integral Studies, Emerge, and the Ekskäret Foundation.

 We will be producing a map of 300+ organisations, which will consist of a searchable directory of organisation profiles and accompanying visualisations to make sense of key patterns.